phantom-ascii/Phan-OS/README.md

 Im a 14 yr old nerd on the internet and i made this web os as an alternative to giving people a personal website. this os is ALL ABOUT ME...

+It has 6 apps:
+a stopwatch
+a socials page
+an about me
+a welcome page
+a phantom.ascii cookie clicker a terminal

 No AI was used in the making of this.
 If you want to rip anything from this repo, go ahead (it's open source anyways).
 Anyways make sure you like my repo.
 If you dont I WILL FIND YOU.. hehe